About Amarok Society

 Amarok Society teaches uneducated mothers how to read and write, and then teaches the mothers to be neighbourhood teachers – educating their own and their neighbours’ children every day in their homes, with astonishing result.

 There are over 70,000,000 children in the world who are too poor to go to school.
 Thinking people will recognize this as a world problem, not a third world problem.
 Conventional approaches are not working for these ‘bottom hundred million children’ – new approaches are needed.
-We harness the power of mothers to effect lasting improvement in some of the poorest slums in the world, in three of the most troubled, violent and dangerous countries in the world: Bangladesh, Pakistan and Nigeria.
+We harness the power of mothers to effect lasting improvement in some of the poorest slums in the world, in two of the most troubled, violent and dangerous countries in the world: Bangladesh and Pakistan.

 The Only Path to Peace…